Skip to content

 Promoting long-term health and wellbeing

 GOAL has worked to address WASH services and infrastructure in Zimbabwe since 2010.
 This includes the construction of latrines, drilling/reconstruction of boreholes and other projects that improve water access for domestic, livestock and irrigation purposes.
-This is complemented by disease prevention work which includes Community-Led Total Sanitation (CLTS) programmes, awareness and best practice training for individual households, schools and health centres.
+This is complemented by disease prevention work which includes Community-Led Total Sanitation (CLTS) programmes, awareness raising and best practice training for individual households, schools and health centres.

 Combatting malnutrition and food insecurity

 Malnutrition and food insecurity is a serious concern in Zimbabwe.
-Closely linked to GOAL’s work in Resilient Health and Sustainable Livelihoods, our team works with vulnerable communities to address the root causes of malnutrition, increase access to nutritional food sources and build household capacity to sustainably support themselves.
+Closely linked to GOAL’s work in Resilient Health and livelihoods, our team works with vulnerable communities to address the root causes of malnutrition, increase access to nutritional food sources and build household capacity to sustainably support themselves.
 We use GOAL’s innovative Nutrition Impact Positive Practice (NIPP) Approach to address high levels of malnutrition and its related complications.
 This community-led, social behaviour change approach helps to sustainably treat and prevent malnutrition and stunting by addressing its underlying behavioural causes.

-We also work to localise agricultural solutions by training farmers in best agricultural practices and climate smart agricultural techniques to aid agricultural development
+We also work to localise agricultural solutions by training farmers in best agricultural practices and climate-smart agricultural techniques to aid agricultural development.

 From food security to sustainable livelihoods